 Purdue Took Prompt Action When Problem Became Understood

-Purdue became aware of widespread abuse and diversion of OxyContin in different parts of the country in 2000, first from the U.S. Attorney in Maine.
-Purdue promptly supported local authorities with resources.
+Purdue became aware of widespread abuse and diversion of OxyContin in different parts of the country in 2000, first from the U.S. Attorney in Maine, and promptly supported local authorities with resources.

 In early 2001, Purdue reached out to the FDA and DEA to provide information, take direction and collaborate on solutions.